 How to Fix Galaxy S10 Bluetooth Problems

-Samsung’s new phones run the latest Android 9 Pie with a refreshed One UI interface over the top of Google’s software.
-And, for the first time in a few years, we’re not seeing too many BT complaints yet.
-That said, you’re likely to experience a few issues with Bluetooth in your car, stereo, or accessories.
+For the first time in a few years, we’re not seeing too many BT complaints yet.
+That said, you’re likely to experience a few issues with Bluetooth in your car, stereo, or accessories, although the Android 10 One UI 2.0 update has several improvements to BT.
 With so many speakers, headphones and other accessories you’re bound to have an issue here and there.

 If you can’t see devices or do see them and they won’t connect, you’re not alone.
 Sometimes the connection is poor and audio cuts out too.
 Thanks to Bluetooth 5.0 on the Galaxy S10 most people shouldn’t face any problems.
 If you do, simply toggle Bluetooth OFF, then turn it back on again.
 This fixes the issue 95% of the time.
 Or, forget the device entirely and redo the “pairing” process.